Members of the NCUA Board

-As NCUA Board Chairman, Mr. Harper serves as a voting member of the Financial Stability Oversight Council, represents the NCUA on the Federal Financial Institutions Examination Council and the Financial and Banking Information Infrastructure Committee, and is the agency’s representative on the Board of Directors of NeighborWorks America, one of the nation’s leading affordable housing and community development organizations.
+As NCUA Board Chairman, Mr. Harper serves as a voting member of the Financial Stability Oversight Council and represents the NCUA on the Federal Financial Institutions Examination Council and the Financial and Banking Information Infrastructure Committee.

 Prior to joining the NCUA Board, Mr. Harper served as director of the agency’s Office of Public and Congressional Affairs and chief policy advisor to former Chairmen Debbie Matz and Rick Metsger.
 He is the first member of the NCUA’s staff to become an NCUA Board Member and Chairman.